 The HyperBus master then continues clocking for a number of cycles defined by the latency count setting in configuration register 0.
 The initial latency count required for a particular clock frequency is based on RWDS.
-If RWDS is Low during the CA cycles, one latency count is inserted.
-If RWDS is High during the CA cycles, an additional latency count is inserted.
 Once these latency clocks have been completed the memory starts to simultaneously transition the Read-Write Data Strobe (RWDS) and output the target data.